 HONORS ENGLISH I - HON

 This course includes the study of language and literature, composition, usage, grammar, library research skills, oral communication and vocabulary development.
-Students should expect to engage in the critical skills, oral communication and vocabulary development.
 Students should expect to engage in the critical analysis of numerous fiction and non-fiction works.